lsst/qserv/doc/source/devel/package-internet-free-distserver.rst

 .. code-block:: bash

-   rebuild git
-   setup git 1.8.5.2
-   rebuild -r 9.2 git lsst qserv qserv_testdata
+   rebuild git lsst qserv_distrib
    # bXXX is the build id and is available at the bottom of rebuild command standard output
-   publish -b bXXX -t current git lsst qserv qserv_testdata
+   publish -b bXXX -t current git lsst qserv_distrib

 And then adapt and run next script :download:`qserv-package-internet-free-distserver.sh <../../../admin/tools/qserv-package-internet-free-distserver.sh>` to prepare the internet-free distserver archive and copy it to the webserver.